chiras/HoneyBee-ResistanceResilience/README.md

 ## Calling the script
 Main call of the R code is in the ```R-0-Umbrella.R``` file, where all other files are sourced.
+This will produce all graphs in the subfolder plots, as well as store the test results in the variable ```test_results```.

 The data folder holds files that need unzipping before the analyses (done in the script though).